 An experienced Miami car accident lawyer can help you navigate the process and protect your compensation from being devalued by third parties.
+They can also help you understand Florida’s no-fault rules when it comes to car accidents.
 At Charlip Law Group, we understand the challenges a car accident victim goes through.
-Our Miami personal injury attorneys may be able to help you focus on your recovery and also receive the compensation you deserve.
+Whether you have been involved in a head-on collision, t-bone collision, or even a truck accident, our Miami personal injury attorneys may be able to help you focus on your recovery and also receive the compensation you deserve.
 Call us today to schedule a consultation.

 Personal Injury Protection Insurance for Lost Wages After a Miami Car Accident

 Florida insurance regulations require that all drivers purchase no-fault insurance coverage.
 Personal Injury Protection (PIP) insurance pays compensation, regardless of who causes the car accident.
 To be eligible for PIP benefits, it is important for a car accident victim to seek medical treatment within 14 days of the accident.

 PIP benefits also include compensation for lost wages.
 Under Florida Statute §627.736, you are entitled to 60 percent of the lost wages and earnings that you were unable to earn because of the accident.